 However, if you have a greyhound living with a different breed that has more energy, they’re likely to spend most of their time playing with each other.

 That means that your greyhound isn’t getting their total 16 hours and is having to make up for it during the day when you’re home.

 This might look to you like they’re sleeping more often, when in fact, they’re just sleeping at different times.

 This is similar to the human version of epilepsy, but their seizures won’t usually be violent or even visible.
-If your greyhound has epilepsy, they’ll typically lay down on the floor with their eyes unfocused but open.
+If your greyhound has epilepsy, it’ll typically lie down on the floor with its eyes unfocused but open.

 They’ll be unresponsive for a few minutes and won’t even come to the sound of your voice or the smell of food.

 It may look like they’re sleeping with their eyes open if they’re mid-seizure.
 The condition can’t be cured but can be controlled with medication.

 Greyhounds, like all animals, require more sleep as they age.
 It helps them to repair their cells and conserve energy.